vjardin/zephyr-picoprobe-hello/README.md

 ## Testing

+1. Connect to the shell via USB:

+       picocom -b 115200 /dev/ttyACM0

+2. All five LEDs on the Debug Probe should blink every second.

+3. Enable Bonjour messages:

+       debug-probe:~$ bonjour on
+       Bonjour message enabled

-1. Connect a serial terminal to the USB-serial adapter:
+4. Connect a second terminal to the J2 UART (via FTDI adapter):

        picocom -b 115200 /dev/ttyUSB0

-   or:

-       minicom -b 115200 -D /dev/ttyUSB0

-2. You should see "Bonjour" printed every second.
+   You should see "Bonjour" printed every second.

-3. All five LEDs on the Debug Probe should blink every second.

-4. Press and hold the BOOTSEL button - you should see the firmware update message instead of "Bonjour".
+5. Press and hold the BOOTSEL button - you should see the firmware update message on the shell instead of Bonjour on UART.

+6. Disable Bonjour:

+       debug-probe:~$ bonjour off
+       Bonjour message disabled

 ## Project Structure